github-medfiltforensics/median-filtering-forensics/README.md

 3. A. Gupta and D. Singhal, “A Simplistic Global Median Filtering Forensics Based on Frequency Domain Analysis of Image Residuals”, ACM Transactions on Multimedia Computing, Communications and Applications, vol. 15, no. 3, pp. 71:1-71:23, August 2019.

-It contains following 3 folders:
+It contains following 3 folders corresponding to three different feature sets:

 1. Feature_set_SK: The folder contains following source codes: